Lubnaalrifaie1/TimerApp/README.md

 # TimerApp
-**TimerApp: A Rust Command-Line Timer**
+## **TimerApp: A Rust Command-Line Timer**

 **Description:**
-Pocketwatch is a lightweight and easy-to-use command-line timer application written in Rust.
+TimerApp is a lightweight and easy-to-use command-line timer application written in Rust.
 It allows users to track the elapsed time between starting and stopping a timer.
 The primary focus is on simplicity and providing a straightforward interface for time tracking.

 **Features:**